Get Intercom CSAT in Slack Without Zapier

 With Supportman

 Purpose-built integration — no Zapier, no tasks, no silent failures.
-CSAT ratings flow from Intercom to Slack natively.
+Every emoji CSAT rating flows from Intercom to Slack natively, with per-emoji filters in App Home.

-- Connect Supportman to Intercom and Slack via OAuth.
+- Connect Supportman to Intercom and Slack via OAuth (two clicks each).

 - No Zap to build or maintain.